evanlong/vertigo/NOTES.md

     + don't clip to bounds on the view when rotating
 - output content to a file
 - save to camera roll
+>> - feedback that recording is taking place, UI control overlay
-- Model / Controls describing effect
+- Model / Controls describing effect, pass model off to something to perform the recording using config and recorder
-- Record the effect using model
-- Don't take up whole screen with preview layer
+- Don't take up whole screen with preview layer, or at least learn limits of the various scaling of this layer
-    +
 - Improvements
     + which input device to use etc...
     + audio / video. video required, audio optional with ability to mute!
 - iOS Gotchas
+    - User denies photo library permission.
+Need to provide UI to delete / share video in some other way?
     -  errors and interruptions (see AV sample code)
     -  background mode to complete and save the recording if home button is pressed etc...
     -  Audio / Video permissions